You wonder if you can do this anymore…

 You’re here to better yourself; to perform better, feel better and look better.

-You know that’s the goal when losing fat, to maintain the maximum amount of muscle mass but it never seems to happen for you.
+You know that’s the goal, but it never seems to happen to you.

 Fear not, this post is written for you and below we will look at a number of strategies you need to use to maintain and even build muscle mass when in a calorie deficit.